 One of the best solutions is to have a content inventory where you can be a few weeks ahead of schedule.

 Meanwhile, you continue to write new blog articles (1 or 2 a week).
-That way, should you get sick or have another emergency come up, you are still have content that goes out consistently.
+That way, should you get sick or have another emergency come up, you still have content that goes out consistently.

 Other shared ideas: